mitchchessnoob/FroSSL/README.md

 ## Tasks

 ### Classification of Satelite footage
-In contrast to the initial datasets (cifar, imagenet and stl10), the EuroSAT MSI dataset consists of 13 channels.
+The authors of the FroSSL paper applied their method to object oriented classification with datasets like cifar, imagenet and stl10.
+In our experiments we tested the method in scene classificaiton with the EuroSAT dataset, containing 64x64x13 satelite images with 10 different classes.
 ```
 @article{helber2017eurosat,
    title={EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification},